Lightnet/sdl3_vulkan_flecs/README.md

     - hard code world context variable

 - ImGui Integration:
-    - made into command buffer imgui system to handle render vulkan
+    - made into command buffer imgui system to handle render vulkan.
-    - Workaround for input handler crash by checking initialization in the main loop.
+    - check for imgui initialization for input handler to prevent crashing.
     - This wrapper from imgui to cimgui for c++ wrapper to c.
-    - hard code world context variable
+    - hard code world context variable.

 - Freetype Render Text font "Hello World"
   - module for set up and render.